ChaseKozol/gwd/README.md

 The dictionary file I use was obtained from here: https://www1.dict.cc/translation_file_request.php

 # Installation instructions:
-After running the makefile, place gwd in /bin and your dict.txt file in /usr/share/dict
+After running the makefile, place your dict.txt file in /usr/share/dict